keptn/tutorials/site/tutorials/keptn-litmus-018.md

 ```

-## Setup Litmus integration
+## set up Litmus integration
 Duration: 1:00

 Similar to the Prometheus integration, we are now adding the Litmus integration.
-This integration will be responsible to trigger the experiments with Litmus and listens for `sh.keptn.event.test.triggered` events that are sent from Keptn.
+This integration triggers the experiments with Litmus and listens for `sh.keptn.event.test.triggered` events that are sent from Keptn.

 This can be done via the following command.